 “He was receiving antibiotics and fluids for dehydration, and when a nurse came in to flush it [his IV], and he said it hurts, they were just under the assumption that he didn’t like the way it felt.”

 Amanda says speaking up as a parent is important.
 “You have to be there, and you have to speak up for them.
 And you know your child, so you know what’s going to make them comfortable and what works best for them.”

 Jack’s parents have gained hard-fought perspective and experience in the hospital setting and wish to share their story so it might help others who are facing similar circumstances.
 Whether it be prepping your child for an IV insertion or knowing that a more costly IV Tylenol works for your child, parents are instrumental in making the experience as comfortable as possible.

 “It’s the little things like that that may not seem completely obvious until you’re in the setting, that really goes a long way to helping you act quickly.”

-Learn about the Ways to Prepare and Care for an IV.
+Learn about How to Prepare your Child for an IV and the Ways to Prepare and Care for an IV.

 “If you read his medical history and then see him, people say, oh my gosh, he looks way worse on paper than he looks in person.”
 By all accounts, Jack is thriving.
 He is starting kindergarten.
 Jack runs, keeps up with his friends, and does many of the everyday activities his parents were told he may never do.